openstack/openstack-manuals/doc/config-reference/source/tables/cinder-zoning_fabric_brcd.rst

     autogenerate-config-doc tool from the openstack-doc-tools repository, or ask for help on the documentation mailing list, IRC channel or meeting.

-.. _cinder-zoning_fabric:
+.. _cinder-zoning_fabric_brcd:

-.. list-table:: Description of zoning fabrics configuration options
+.. list-table:: Description of brocade zoning fabrics configuration options
    :header-rows: 1
    :class: config-ref-table